You can lift the whole market in a much more efficient way if you target the influencers and give them the tools to exert their influence.

 As children they become Sherpas for their foreign-born parents, translating the language, informing brand and product purchases, demystifying technology.
 They keep this influential behavior throughout their lives and as they mature their sphere of influence becomes culturally agnostic.

-The 1.5 generation—representing immigrants who came to the U.S. at the age of 10 years or younger—is highly influential in their family when it comes to purchasing behavior.
+The 1.5 generation represents immigrants who came to the U.S. at the age of 10 years or younger.
+They are highly influential in their family when it comes to purchasing behavior.
 The same is true for the younger second-generation Americans (2.0), who were born in the U.S. to at least one first-generation immigrant.

 Almost 70% of Hispanic consumers report making purchases online for their family members or helping them through the process.

 How do you speak to an individual that has had that [influencer] role?
 Make sure that you empower them, that you welcome them, validate them.

 In 2017, Nielsen reported that there were 75 million millennials in the U.S. and 42% are multicultural.
 Today the average age of Latinos is 28, making it the nation’s youngest major racial or ethnic group.

 When considering how to reach the Hispanic market, you need to take into account their culture, their community and their families, in order to customize the brand experience.
 For example, a study by PwC found that Hispanics are nearly twice as likely to share information and review products and services online compared to their non-Hispanic counterparts.

 Hispanic consumers are also prolific users of social media, their preferred platforms being Facebook and YouTube.

 The Latino market is collective by nature; their ethos is all about family and community over self.